Lupton family: Olive Middleton (née Lupton)

 Frank Lupton's eldest daughter Olive (1881–1936) was born at Newton Grove and grew up at Rockland on the Newton Park estate, a residential development on Lupton land in Potternewton.
 She was educated at Roedean School and was accepted to study at the University of Cambridge but remained at home with her father.
 In 1909, Olive Lupton was a member of the executive committee of the Leeds Association of Girls' Clubs.
 She volunteered at Stead Hostel, a home in Leeds for working women and girls supported by her father.
 In 1910, she was honorary secretary of the West Riding Ladies' Club.

 In 1914, Olive Lupton married solicitor Noel Middleton who subsequently became a director of William Lupton & Co.
 During the First World War, she was a V.A.D. nurse at Gledhow Hall, the home of her second cousin, Lady Airedale whose daughter the Hon.
 Doris Kitson and her sister-in-law, Gertrude Middleton also volunteered.
 During this time, her husband was fighting on the Western Front.

 Olive supported the Leeds Ladies' Association for the Care and Protection of Friendless Girls.
-In 1932, the association's annual meeting was held at Beechwood at the invitation of her cousins, the Misses Lupton, who were also volunteers.
+In 1932, the association's annual meeting was held at Beechwood at the invitation of her cousins, the Misses Lupton.

 In 1933, Olive Middleton was a member of the fundraising committee for Leeds General Infirmary's Appeal.
 Its patron was the Princess Royal to whom Olive played host.
 Other family members of the committee included Jessie Kitson and Elinor Lupton who launched the appeal.

-In February 1935, Mrs Noel Middleton was elected as a governor of Leeds YWCA at the annual meeting at which Dame Louise McIlroy led discussions about young women's access to university and potential careers in medicine and dentistry.
+In February 1935, Mrs Noel Middleton was elected as a governor of Leeds YWCA at the annual meeting.

-Following her death in 1936 from peritonitis, her descendants inherited trust funds established by her father.
+Following her death from peritonitis in 1936, her descendants inherited trust funds established by her father.
 Noel Middleton's family sold William Lupton & Co to Pudsey textiles firm AW Hainsworth in 1958.

 The Middletons' eldest son, Christopher Maurice (born 1915), changed his surname from Middleton to Lupton.
 Their youngest son, Oxford-educated pilot, Peter (1920–2010), is the grandfather of Catherine, Princess of Wales, Philippa Charlotte Matthews, and James William Middleton.
 He was co-pilot on Prince Philip's two-month tour of South America in 1962.